Building the next generation of Shape Displays

 And with new desks comes a whole new set of work opportunities.
 A user may be able to sit and the desk be transformed to a personally fitted working environment.
 Such work environment can overcome many limitations of the less than perfect physical environments.
 Improving constrained spaces, enhancing existing hardware: such as presenting new keyboard and mice in context of applications, specially when paired with and HMD.
 And they may even help level the plane field for users with existing physical limitations.

 Traditionally, shape displays can do all of this and more, by motorizing a grid of independent actuators, the likes of the inForm and Transform prototypes from the MIT Media lab.
 However, covering a large area with pins has its cons (for example, inform used 900 independently motorized pins).
 It makes the device expensive and prone to mechanical failures.
 Furthermore, regardless of the number of pins, the surface resolution is limited by the need to spread the pins over a large area.
-As a results it is hard to render smooth surfaces such as those common in nature, topography or large mechanical artifacts And moving the hand over the pins exhibits the high frequency aliasing between the pins.
+As a result it is hard to render smooth surfaces such as those common in nature, topography or large mechanical artifacts.
+And moving the hand over the pins exhibits the high frequency aliasing between the pins.

 Over the last year our team, Principal Researchers Mar Gonzalez-Franco, Eyal Ofek and Mike Sinclair from Microsoft Research, together with Prof. Anthony Steed from UCL, Prof. Ryo Suzuki from U Calgary, Prof. Daniel Leithinger from CU Boulder, and Eric Gonzalez from Stanford, has focused on reimagining the concept of shape displays and built 3 different prototypes with the main purpose that they can be more consumer friendly: cheaper to build and fix.
 This exploration has created a new found way towards the next generation of desktop and new forms of haptics for Augmented Reality and Virtual Reality.